 The Statement of Owner Equity has two purposes.
 It allows (1) verification that the accrual income statement and market value balance sheet are interrelated and consistent (in accountants' terms, they reconcile) and (2) identification of the causes of change in equity that occurred on the farm during the year.
 The Statement of Owner Equity allows you to determine to what degree the change in equity was caused by (1) earnings from the business, and nonfarm income, in excess of withdrawals being retained in the business (called retained earnings), (2) outside capital being invested in the business or farm capital being removed from the business (called contributed/withdrawn capital) and (3) increases or decreases in the value (price) of assets owned by the business (called change in valuation equity).

-The change in farm net worth without appreciation is an excellent indicator of farm generated financial progress.
+Retained earnings is an excellent indicator of farm generated financial progress.

-STATEMENT OF OWNER EQUITY (RECONCILIATION) 78 Eastern Plateau Region Dairy Farms, 1992
+STATEMENT OF OWNER EQUITY (RECONCILIATION) 39 Oneida-Mohawk Region Dairy Farms, 1992